Alister Spence : Represented Artist

 Photo: Lisa Tolcher

+Alister was also co-leader/composer with the internationally acclaimed group Clarion Fracture Zone for 15 years from 199.
+He is a founding member of Wanderlust and a long-standing member of The Australian Art Orchestra (AA)).0 - 2005.
 Spence's compositions have been featured on all of Clarion Fracture Zone's and Wanderlust's CDs, as well as CD's by Bernie McGann (2001 Aria-winning CD Bundeena), and the Australian Art Orchestra (Passion, ABC Classics).
 In 2010 the Australian Art Orchestra performed a commissioned full-length work of his, entitled Soak, at the Melbourne International Arts Festival.

 Alister Spence has also composed much music for film, working for acclaimed directors such as Tom Zubrycki, Allan Collins, Tom Murray and Ivan Sen. Together Spence and Ivan Sen wrote and recorded the soundtrack to Sen's first feature film, Beneath Clouds, first screened in June 2002.
 The score for Beneath Clouds was nominated for the Best Score at the Film Critics' Awards, and the Australian Film Industry Awards 2002.

-Alister Spence — current to August 2012
+Alister Spence — current to June 2020

 |2016||Art Music Awards: Award for Excellence in Jazz||Finalist||for CD recording Alister Spence Trio: Live|